 C3: SURVIVAL FOOD

 Food takes 4th place in the list because it’s not an immediate life-threatening need.
 However, we have become accustomed to eating at the slightest hunger pang.
 Whether we swing through the drive through, reach into our desk drawer for a granola bar or pop some quarters into a vending machine, food is AMAZINGLY EASY to get.
-It requires virtually no effort, thought, or energy to fill our tummy quickly.
+It requires virtually no effort, thought, or energy to fill our tummy quickly. [pullquote]Our drowsiness, headaches and light-headedness are signs that WE NEED THAT SUGAR!
+So…we take our dosage until the effects creep back upon us and then we repeat the cycle.[/pullquote]

 In a survival situation, this pattern quickly catches up to us – and the effects can be quite disturbing.
 Primitive (and less spoiled) cultures don’t have these dependencies and can therefore handle hunger and lack of food much better.
 After a couple of days without sugar, carbs, calories and the like, our decision making abilities can be down right dangerous.
 And, in a situation that might require ALL of our BEST wits, one bad decision can be devastating.
 My point?
 While food is the last CORE 4 – it is still very important.